The Greatest of All Plagues: Synopsis

 The book has an introduction, a conclusion, and seven main chapters: each dedicated to one great thinker and their thoughts on inequality.

 In the Introduction, Williams cites the findings of Thomas Piketty and his associates to state that after an anomalous short period after World War II, economic inequality has been rising for the last five decades (pp. 1–2).
 In contrast to the Austrian School economists Friedrich Hayek and Milton Friedman, who claimed that the Western canon supported the inequality existing throughout history (p.
 6), he argues for a "long Western tradition of criticizing economic inequality" (p.
 3).
 He chooses to present "seven central figures in this tradition", selected for their familiarity (p.
 3).
-He explains that these thinkers not only considered economic inequality a problem, but took pains to elaborate why that was the case (p.
+He explains that these thinkers not only considered economic inequality a problem but also took pains to elaborate why that was the case (p.
 4).
 He notes that the concern is not restricted to the Western tradition as Confucius, for example, wrote that a wise ruler "worries not about poverty, but about uneven distribution" (pp. 8–9).

-Chapter one focuses on Plato, who Williams considers the first major philosopher of the western tradition.
+Chapter one focuses on Plato, whom Williams considers the first major philosopher of the Western tradition.
 He concedes that Plato is often considered an elitist, but notes this did not prevent him from being deeply concerned about economic inequality.
 Williams says Plato's over-arching goals were on promoting civil harmony, friendship and fraternal bonds – which he considered were incompatible with too much economic inequality.
-In Republic, Plato stated that wealth inequalities within a civic community lead to the emergence of "two [cities] … at war with one another: the city of the poor and that of the rich" (p.
+In the Republic, Plato stated that wealth inequalities within a civic community lead to the emergence of "two [cities] … at war with one another: the city of the poor and that of the rich" (p.
 28–29).
 Williams relates various ideal and practical ideas Plato had for improving economic egalitarianism, such as restricting "the wealthiest class of citizens [to] have no more than four times the property of the poorest citizens" (p.
 42).

 Chapter two focuses on Jesus Christ.
-Williams sketches some of the background useful for understanding what Jesus had to say on inequality, such as Hebrew laws relating to Sabbatical and to jubilee where debts were to be forgiven.
+Williams sketches some of the background useful for understanding what Jesus had to say on inequality, such as Hebrew laws relating to the Sabbatical and to jubilee where debts were to be forgiven.

-Chapters three to six respectively cover the views of Thomas Hobbes, Jean-Jacques Rousseau, Adam Smith and John Stuart Mill.
+Chapters three to six, respectively, cover the views of Thomas Hobbes, Jean-Jacques Rousseau, Adam Smith and John Stuart Mill.
 Hobbes is shown to regard concentration of wealth as a threat to political stability.
 Noted are Adam Smith's concerns about the collusion of capitalists in keeping wages low, about the effects of repetitive menial labour on civic competencies, and about the morally corrupting influence of admiring the rich.

-Chapter seven considers the work of Karl Marx, who Williams says is widely understood to be the West's greatest critic of inequality.
+Chapter seven considers the work of Karl Marx, whom Williams says is widely understood to be the West's greatest critic of inequality.

-The Conclusion starts with a discussion of various prominent commentators of the 20th & 21st century who had inaccurately asserted that concern about inequality was a recent development.
+The Conclusion starts with a discussion of various prominent commentators of the 20th and 21st centuries who had inaccurately asserted that concern about inequality was a recent development.
 It summarises the lessons of previous work on inequality, drawing from the seven selected thinkers and also the work of other historic and contemporary experts.